Remove Yourself as an Authorized User on a Credit Card

 How Being an Authorized User Affects Your Credit

-The account history on an authorized user account can help your credit if the credit card is managed well - all the payments are made on time and the balance is kept at a reasonable level.
+The account history on an authorized user account can help your credit if the credit card is managed well.
+Meaning, all the payments are made on time and the balance is kept below 30% of the credit limit.
 However, late payments and high balances can hurt your credit score even though you're just the authorized user.

 Removing Yourself As An Authorized User

 There are a few reasons you'd want to be removed as an authorized user.
-Perhaps the account is hurting your credit score and your ability to be approved for other credit cards and loans.
+If having the account on your credit report is hurting your credit score and your ability to be approved for other credit cards and loans, removing yourself from the credit card allows you to have the account removed from your credit report.
 Maybe you're ending your relationship with the primary account holder and you want to eliminate all ties.
-Or, you may have been added to the account without your permission.
+You might also want to remove yourself if you were added without permission.

 To remove your name as an authorized user, start by calling the credit card issuer and simply asking them to remove you from the account.
 Depending on the bank, you may be able to request this change even though you're only the authorized user.